williamdemeo/ohmyzsh/README.md

 ln -s ~/.config/oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc
 ```

-OR, to use @williamdemeo's custom config file,
+OR, use the one supplied in this custom fork (@williamdemeo)

 ```sh
 ln -s ~/.config/oh-my-zsh/templates/zshrc.wjd-template ~/.zshrc